lunaticstarr/TabularQual/README.md

 # Both (default)
 to-sbml --input in.xlsx --output out.sbml

-# use doc/template.xlsx as template for creating tables
+# Use doc/template.xlsx as template for creating tables
 to-table --input in.sbml --output out.xlsx --template doc/template.xlsx

+# Use colon notation for rules (A:2 instead of A >= 2)
+to-table --input in.sbml --output out.xlsx --colon-format
 ```

 ### Transition Rules Syntax